-The CNSC's EPR and Cameco's application documentation incorporate some important concerns related to sustainability, precaution, and adaptation, e.g., they consider the impacts of uranium production on the environment and human health, and adaptive management is mentioned in monitoring programs.
+The CNSC's EPR and Cameco's application documentation incorporate some important concerns related to sustainability, precaution, and adaptation, e.g., they consider the impacts of uranium production on the environment and human health, and adaptive management is embedded in monitoring programs.
 But neither the CNSC nor Cameco give explicit attention to sustainability, including precaution and adaptation, in a framework that is applied in a systematic way throughout analysis and decision making.
-In addition, the EPR lacks sufficient detail for an in-depth investigation of how these considerations were applied in all engineering-related components of the project.